Monday, April 29, 2024

 Click image for more photos ....

-Our friend Dave O'Hallaran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
+Our friend Dave O'Halloran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
 Today Dave writes in 1980's Punk Rockers in London, Ontario:

 "Here's some excellent pics of Los Popularos, taken by local photog Reg Quinton.